LukasWallrich/diversity_abm_replication/README.md

 # Structure of the repo

 Each of the two replications is contained in its own folder - `Hong and Page` and `Grim et al.`.
-The `manuscript` folder contains the Latex files for an article to be submitted to [ReScience C](https://rescience.github.io/).

-Within the replication folders, there always is a Jupyter notebook (`analysis.ipynb`) that reads in simulation results and analyses them.
-In addition, there are `run_simulation.py` files (or similar) that actually create the simulation runs
+In these folders, **the model code is contained in `HPmodel.py` and `Gmodel.py` respectively.** In addition, each of the folders contains `run_simulation.py` files (or similar) that actually create the simulation runs presented in the articles, and a Jupyter notebook (`analysis.ipynb`) that reads in simulation results to summarise and visualize them.
+The `run_simulation.py` file in the root folder is only present to specify which simulation should be run on Google Cloud Engine - see below.

 # Requirements